 version is ready for forwarding to the IESG for publication?

-GXS> Geng Xuesong, Yes she has reviewed the version 8 of draft-ietf-bier-te-arch.
-She believes this version is ready for forwarding to the IESG for publication.
+Geng Xuesong, Yes she has reviewed the version 8 of draft-ietf-bier-te-arch.
+Her concerns where addressed by the authors in version 9.
+She believes this version is now ready for forwarding to the IESG for publication.

 (1.b) Has the document had adequate review both from key WG members